|ECAS 5002: Strategies for Inclusive Planning|

 Consider historical, current, and emerging theories and practices to inform responsive inclusive practices

 Placements are pre-arranged by Humber at host agencies on behalf of the student.
 Various field placement opportunities are offered each semester and in some instances full academic year placements are available to students.
-Both arrangements make up approximately 400 hours over the duration of the program.
-Experiences may include a combination of direct and indirect roles working with children/adults with diverse needs, within community based/government services and agencies such as treatment centres, mental health agencies, child care centres, community living associations, elementary and high schools, colleges and multi-service agencies.
+Both arrangements make up approximately 380 hours over the duration of the program.
+Experiences may include a combination of direct and indirect roles working with individuals with diverse abilities/special needs/disabilities, within community-based and government services; and agencies such as treatment centres, mental health agencies, child care centres, community living associations, elementary and high schools, colleges, and multi-service agencies.

-You have some experience working with individuals/children with diverse abilities and are passionate about making a difference.
+You have interest in working with children and young adults with diverse abilities/special needs/disabilities and are passionate about making a difference.
 You understand the importance of maintaining a high level of professionalism, time management and organization and your philosophy supports inclusive practice.

 Watch the video to learn how Rebecca knew this was the right program for her.